isi-frischmann/ScanApp/README.md

 ![GitHub ScanApp](/Video/deleteItem.gif)

-We also show you more details about your product/s.
+If you want to have more informations about the product just click the little info button and it'll show you more details about the scaned and saved product.
+For example:
 - If the product is in stock
 - If the product is on sale
 - The current price
-and more.
+- Informations about the product

 ![GitHub ScanApp](/Video/infoAboutItem.gif)